Pine Forest Association Architectural Guidelines and

 The community garbage dumpster is for household garbage only and must not be used for construction debris.
 Make arrangements for the periodic removal of construction debris from your lot.
 Please recycle.
 Consult Methow Recycles for information.

 A transformer is required to install electrical service.
 A single transformer may serve two adjacent lots.
 If you intend to share a transformer already installed by a neighbor, please negotiate the cost of use of the transformer with your neighbor.
 If there is no transformer currently in your lot's vicinity, one will need to be installed by Okanogan Electric Co-op, (509) 996-2228, at your expense.

 To prevent pipes from freezing in winter months they should be buried a minimum of five feet, preferably six feet.
 Costs vary depending on distance and depth of water lines and piping materials (galvanized steel or plastic).
-Consult the Pine Forest Manager or the Twisp/Winthrop telephone directory for the names of excavating contractors.
+Consult the Pine Forest Community and Property Liaison or the Twisp/Winthrop telephone directory for the names of excavating contractors.

 Conditions for Hooking up to Pine Forest Water System

 Any owner with new construction requiring water line connection to the water system must contact Andy Oosterof for inspection of that connection before it is made to the PF water system.
 You may also contact Steve Meyers (Pine Forest Community & Property liaison) or Doug Hale (water manager) for assistance in contacting and scheduling the oversight review by Andy.
 The Pine Forest liaison is to receive at least three days’ notice from the homeowner or contractor prior to tying into water system.
 Andy’s, Steve's and Doug's contact information is available on the Contacts page.

 All work that connects into Pine Forest water system must be inspected prior to cover.
 Pipe and fittings must be visible and sand must be on site at time of inspection.
 (6/05)